-April 28, 2017 April 29, 2016
+pril 27, 2018 April 28, 2017

-Cash and cash equivalents \$ 2,444 \$ 2,868
+Cash and cash equivalents \$ 2,941 \$ 2,444

-Short-term investments 2,477 2,435
+Short-term investments 2,450 2,477

-Total \$ 4,921 \$ 5,303
+Total \$ 5,391 \$ 4,921

-As of April 28, 2017 and April 29, 2016, \$ 4.5 billion and \$4.8 billion, respectively, of cash, cash equivalents and short-term investments were held by various foreign subsidiaries and were generally based in U.S. dollar-denominated holdings, while \$ 0.4 billion and \$0.5 billion, respectively, were available in the U.S. Most of the amounts held outside the U.S. can be repatriated to the U.S. but, under current law, would be subject to U.S. federal, state income and foreign withholding taxes.
-If we were to repatriate foreign earnings to fund cash requirements in the U.S., we would incur U.S. federal and state income taxes reduced by the current amount of our U.S. federal and state tax credit carryforwards.
-However, our intent is to keep these funds indefinitely reinvested outside of the U.S., and our current plans do not contemplate a need to repatriate them to fund our U.S. operations.
-Our principal liquidity requirements are primarily to meet our working capital needs, support ongoing business activities, fund research and development, meet capital expenditure needs, and invest in critical or complementary technologies, service interest and principal payments on our debt and pay dividends, as and if declared .
+As of April 27, 2018 and April 28, 2017, \$4.5 billion of cash, cash equivalents and short-term investments were held by various foreign subsidiaries and were generally based in U.S. dollar-denominated holdings, while \$0.9 billion and \$0.4 billion, respectively, were available in the U.S. The TCJA imposes a one-time transition tax on substantially all accumulated foreign earnings through December 31, 2017 which resulted in \$732 million of tax expense in fiscal 2018, and generally allows companies to make distributions of foreign earnings without incurring additional federal taxes.
+As a part of the provisional estimates recorded during the year, we considered the impacts of the TCJA in relation to our projected global cash requirements and have determined that certain historical and future foreign earnings will no longer be indefinitely reinvested.
+For further information, see Note 14 - Income Taxes.

+Our principal liquidity requirements are primarily to meet our working capital needs, support ongoing business activities, fund research and development, meet capital expenditure needs, and invest in critical or complementary technologies, service interest and principal payments on our debt, fund our stock repurchase program, and pay dividends, as and if declared.

 The principal objectives of our investment policy are the preservation of principal and maintenance of liquidity.
-We attempt to mitigate default risk by investing in high-quality investment grade securities, limiting the time to maturity and monitoring the counter-parties and underlying obligors closely.
+We attempt to mitigate default risk by investing in high-quality investment gra de securities, limiting the time to maturity and monitoring the counter-parties and underlying obligors closely.
 We believe our cash equivalents and short-term investments are liquid and accessible.
-We are not aware of any significant deterioration in the fair value of our cash equivalents or investments from the values reported as of April 28, 2017.
+We are not aware of any significant deterioration in the fair value of our cash equivalents or investments from the values reported as of April 27, 2018.